Updated: Jul 23

 Semper Molto Dolce!!

-I have, amid these "other" distractions of 2020, mentioned above, focused my efforts on Nutanix AMD EPYC related technologies and various other forthcoming Nutanix attractions based on EPYC Powered HCI shenanigans so as to better win business in the Sacramento Valley and East Bay regions.
+I have, amid these "other" distractions of the pandemic, focused my efforts on Nutanix AMD EPYC related technologies and various other forthcoming Nutanix attractions based on EPYC Powered HCI shenanigans so as to better win business in the Sacramento Valley and East Bay regions.

 The commercial space is an interesting one, nestling between SMB and Enterprise as you get a vast range of solution architectures that can fit any bill effortlessly with a varied range of challenges that come with each opportunity served up.